jan222ik/MSc-S2-Autonomous-Systems-Perception-ROS/src/basic_robot_controllers/README.md

 be used directly as the angle towards the nearest obstacle.

-The launch file ``driveTowards.launch`` can be used to start the world ``world_with_obstacle.world`` which contains an obstacle and a roboter.
+The launch file ``driveTowards.launch`` can be used to start the world ``world_with_obstacle.world`` which contains an obstacle and a robot.

 Start:
 1. World: